-After the introduction, I explained in my last article, second one in the series, if all calories were equal, along with other most common misconceptions.
+After the introduction, in my last article I explained that all calories are equal, along with busting some other common misconceptions.
 I also promised to share the secret of losing weight.

-Before I do that, I'd like to explain where the idea of calorie balance being the cause of weight loss (instead of weight gain) even came from.
-These ideas, that are contrary to laws of thermodynamics, are most commonly propagated by low carb diets.
+But before I do that, I'd like to explain where the idea of calorie balance not being the cause of weight weight change even came from.
+This idea, that counters laws of thermodynamics, is most commonly propagated by low carb fans.

 Where did the doubt in calories come from?